 You don't go away from beauty unchanged, but altered.
 Beauty doesn't step into the same man twice.
 It baptizes our hearts.
 It leaves our lesser man behind and makes us greater.

 It is interesting to me that if you look at any skill or tool or invention that people have made, it grows more beautiful over time.
 Consider a simple hammer, manufactured and available for a few dollars from a store.
 We began with flint stones worked and chiseled, but stones nonetheless.
-Now have hammers shaped and manufactured from hard-steel and fit for their purpose.
+Now we have hammers shaped and manufactured from hard-steel and fit for their purpose.
 It is the smallest example of what is everywhere around us.
 We take in beauty and we give it back in what we do and make.

 Now a final reason we should make room for beauty.